-You should be mindful of sweat and water that could have made contact with the frame of your cycle bike.
+You should be mindful of sweat and water that could have contacted the frame of your cycle bike.

 Alternatively, you can make a disinfectant solution by mixing half a cup of warm water and half a cup of vinegar into a spray bottle.
 And store-bought cleaning solutions work just as well.